 Justification: Due to a limited budget, a Citizen Science Program is needed to gather data to assist in the evaluation of the Spawning SMZs to determine if the area is a spawning area for snapper grouper species.
 Additionally, cooperative research and involvement of resource users in data collection will increase buy-in for area-based management as a management tool and foster a better understanding of the purpose of Spawning SMZs.

-Deliverables: Information to be included in the Spawning SMZ Evaluation Report Priority: Medium
+Deliverables: Information to be included in the Spawning SMZ Evaluation Report

+Priority: Medium Schedule: Short-term

-Schedule: Short-term Budget: Potential Partners: NMFS, SAFMC, fishermen, and academic scientists Projects Completed or Underway:
+Potential Partners: NMFS, SAFMC, fishermen, and academic scientists

-• SAFMC is developing a Citizen Science Program.
+SAFMC is developing a Citizen Science Program.